asseco-voice/laravel-plan-router/README.md

 # Laravel plan router

 This package is an extension of [inbox package](https://github.com/asseco-voice/laravel-inbox).
-Its main purpose is to define a model for routing incoming communication by matching certain regex patterns and executing callbacks when pattern is matched.
+Its main purpose is to provide the ability to define multiple ``Plans`` with certain regex rules, and upon providing some input return the matched ``Plan``.

-*Use case:* you have an endpoint for receiving emails which you need to parse based on some parameter, having one callback executed if incoming email comes from ``.*@gmail.com`` domain, other from `.*@yahoo.com`, and handling special cases when subject of email has ``VIP`` in it.
+I.e. you may have one `Plan` matching `*@gmail` addresses, other one matching `*@yahoo.com` addresses.
+Provided the input, package will return either first or second plan, depending on the actual address provided.

 ## Installation

 Install the package through composer.
 It is automatically registered as a Laravel service provider, so no additional actions are required.

 ``composer require asseco-voice/laravel-plan-router``